 Food & Drinks – A wide variety of food concessions operate throughout the airport on varying schedules with most open from 6:00AM – 9:00PM.
-7/11 is also available in both the Domestic and International Terminals for something on the go.
+7/11 and a CU convenience store are also available in both the Domestic and International Terminals.
 At the time of this update, there were no 24-hour options.

 Garden – Take a stroll in the outdoor garden.
 Location: Domestic Terminal, 3F.

 Information Desk -Locations: International Terminal 1F and 2F • Domestic Terminal 1F

 Luggage Storage & Lockers – CJ Korea Express Baggage Storage charges 5,000 – 10,000 KRW per piece of luggage, per 24-hour period.
 Two locations: International Terminal, 2F (Hours: 6:00AM – 9:00PM) • Domestic Terminal, 2F (Hours: 8:30AM – 8:30PM).